beccaotoole/salis-lab-protocol-book/molecular-biology/microbiology-101/media-recipes.md

 **Super Optimal Broth** \(SOB medium\) is a nutrient-rich bacterial growth medium used for microbiological culture, generally of _Escherichia coli_.
 It was developed by Douglas Hanahan in 1983 and is an adjusted version of the commonly used LB media \(lysogeny broth\).  **Super Optimal Broth with Catabolite Repression** \(SOC\) is SOB with added glucose.
 SOC Medium is used in the final step of bacterial cell transformation to obtain maximal transformation efficiency of E. coli.

-First prepare 20% \(20 g / 100 mL\) glucose solution by adding 100 g glucose to 500 mL ddH2O, and filter sterilize using a 500 mL Nalgene® Rapid-Flow™ Filter Unit.
+First prepare 20% \(20 g / 100 mL\) glucose solution by slowly adding 100 g glucose to 500 mL ddH2O, and filter sterilize using a 500 mL Nalgene® Rapid-Flow™ Filter Unit.
 This solution can be stored at your bench.
 Make sure to use [aseptic technique](autoclaving.md) when using it.
+Add glucose to the 500 mL of water mixing with a stir bar ~20 grams at a time.

 Next, add 28.08 g SOC Broth Base to 980 mL ddH2O.
 Autoclave.
 Allow to cool to room temperature, and aseptically add 20 mL filter sterilized 20% glucose solution.